Next Innovation Award nominations: Fall 2023

-- a smaller primary agricultural society (community size under 1,000)
+- a smaller primary agricultural society in a community with less than 1,000 people

-- a larger primary agricultural society (community size over 1,000)
+- a larger primary agricultural society in a community with 1,000 or more people

 Step 1.
 Complete the form

 Electronic submissions are preferred.
-Scan your application form and email it to: [email protected].
+Scan your nomination form and email it to: [email protected].

 Alberta Agricultural Society Innovation Award